 (a) Honours classification shall be awarded in five divisions: First Class Honours, Second Class Honours Division One, Second Class Honours Division Two, Third Class Honours, and Pass.
-The classification of honours shall be determined by the Board of Examiners for the degree in accordance with the following Cumulative GPA (CGPA) scores, with all courses taken (including failed courses) carrying equal weighting:
+The classification of honours shall be determined by the Board of Examiners for the degree in accordance with the following Graduation GPA (GGPA) scores, with all courses taken (including failed courses) carrying weightings which are proportionate to their credit values:

-Class of honours CGPA range
+Class of honours GGPA range

 First Class 3.60 - 4.30

 Second Class (2.40 - 3.59)

 Division One 3.00 - 3.59

 Division Two 2.40 - 2.99

 Third Class 1.70 - 2.39

 Pass 1.00 - 1.69

-- (b) Honours classification may not be determined solely on the basis of a candidate's Cumulative GPA and the Board of Examiners for the degree may, at its absolute discretion and with justification, award a higher class of honours to a candidate deemed to have demonstrated meritorious academic achievement but whose Cumulative GPA falls below the range stipulated in BE 16(a) of the higher classification by not more than 0.1 Grade Point. - (c) A list of candidates who have successfully completed all degree requirements shall be posted on Faculty noticeboards.
+- (b) Honours classification may not be determined solely on the basis of a candidate's Graduation GPA and the Board of Examiners for the degree may, at its absolute discretion and with justification, award a higher class of honours to a candidate deemed to have demonstrated meritorious academic achievement but whose Graduation GPA falls below the range stipulated in BE 16(a) of the higher classification by not more than 0.1 Grade Point. - (c) A list of candidates who have successfully completed all degree requirements shall be posted on Faculty noticeboards.

-1 An 'academic year' comprises two regular semesters, with dates as prescribed by the Senate each year.
+&lt;sup>1 An 'academic year' comprises two regular semesters, with dates as prescribed by the Senate each year.
 A 'summer semester' may be organised in addition to the two regular semesters.

-2 Candidates are normally not allowed to take summer course(s) in their final-year of study.
+&lt;sup>2 Candidates are normally not allowed to take summer course(s) in their final-year of study.